Christine-N-Mwaura/heroSquad/README.md

-# Ceaser Cipher
+# Hero Squad

 ##### By Christine Njeri

 ## Description
-This application allows the user to enter a text and a shift key and get the ceaser cipher encryption or decryption depending on their choice.
+This application allows the user to add a hero and a squad and view them in the current session.

 ## User Requirements